Greater Vancouver Food Bank

 The Greater Vancouver Food Bank is a Canadian registered charity located in Vancouver, BC.
-Their mission is to create empowering environments that provide and promote access to healthy food, education and training.

 History

 The Greater Vancouver Food Bank (GVFB) was established in 1983 when organizations, church groups and concerned citizens joined together in response to the hunger crisis during the economic recession in 1981.
 The original purpose of the GVFB was to be a temporary social service provider.
 However, because the number of those at risk of hunger has continued to increase, the GVFB has become one of the most important non-government funded food assistance providers in Canada.
 In 1982, the GVFB assisted 200 people.
+Now, the GVFB is assisting over 16,000 individuals each month across Vancouver, Burnaby, New Westminster, and the North Shore.

 Internal Programs

-Community Food Hubs
+Community Agency Partners

-The Greater Vancouver Food Bank serves Vancouver, Burnaby, New Westminster and the North Shore.
-The GVFB provides direct support to clients at 4 distribution locations each week in addition to partnering with 119 agencies to assist with sharing food with those in need.
+In addition to supporting individuals and families experiencing food insecurity through direct distribution, they also provide food support to over 100 Community Agency Partners (CAPs).
+CAPs include housing agencies, women and children’s shelters and after-school programs who in turn provide groceries, hot meals and snacks to thousands of people, including those who are unhoused.